AlBundy33/pi-lmstudio-connector/README.md

 # LM Studio Provider

-A specialized provider for the **Pi Codng Agent** that automates model discovery and registration from one or more LM Studio instances.
+A specialized provider for the **Pi Coding Agent** that automates model discovery and registration from one or more LM Studio instances.

 ## 🎯 Purpose
 Currently, models must be manually entered into a local `models.json` file to be usable by "pi".
 This project eliminates this manual step by providing an automated bridge: